Yoko Mizuki

 Yoko Mizuki (水木 洋子, Mizuki Yōko) was a Japanese screenwriter.
 Born in Tokyo, she later graduated from Bunka Gakuin and began writing screenplays to support her family after her father died.
 Mizuki was active in the 1950s era of the Japanese studio system and is notable for her work with directors Tadashi Imai and Mikio Naruse.
 Her work had received several Best Screenplay Awards from Kinema Junpo and has been described in the book Women Screenwriters: An International Guide as "One of the most important and accomplished Japanese female screenwriters of all time".

 Biography

 Yoko Mizuki was born under the name Tomiko Takagi on 26 August 1910 in Tokyo.
 Mizuki later graduated from Bunka Gakuin and began acting at the Tokyo Left-Wing Theater (Tokyo Sayoku Gekijo).
-Nelmes father died, which led to her supporting her family by writing stage plays at the age of 23.
+Her father died, which led to her supporting her family by writing stage plays at the age of 23.
 During World War II, Mizuki wrote radio dramas.